Program Curriculum Policy

 The Vice President, Academic is responsible for monitoring compliance to this policy and updating the policy as required.

-Academic Quality as a department is accountable and responsible for overseeing program quality across the College.
+The Dean of Academic Quality and the Academic Quality department are accountable and responsible for overseeing program quality across the College.

-Each academic area, including Academic Quality, Deans and Associate Deans, is accountable and responsible for the quality of the curriculum in the area.
+Each academic area, including Academic Quality, Deans and Associate Deans, are accountable and responsible for the quality of the curriculum in the area.

 6. Rules